 You’ve probably got many reasons for wanting to work abroad, a change of scene, a desire for adventure or a better climate to name a few.
 One reason that won’t be on your list is wanting to be poorer!

-Let’s be honest, a lot of us move abroad for financial reasons.
-We want to earn more money than we can back home.
+For many of us, a move abroad is often motivated by potential financial advantages.
+We want to make more money working abroad than we can back home.

 Sure, nice weather and living in a fantastic location are great incentives, but money is often the real driving factor.
 With hard work and effort, expats are often able to change their own financial status dramatically as well as the wealth of their families and loved ones.

 If you invest 5 years of wealth-motivated hard work as an expat knowing it can change the lives of your family for the next 20 years, why wouldn’t you want to do that?

 Moving to a new country for financial gain can work for both you and the country that gets your skills.

 Many countries are very aware that expats arrive for financial reasons and are happy for expats to exchange their valuable skills for financial reward.
 In fact, they go out of their way to make sure they are regarded as the best countries to work in, tempting people like you with in-demand skills to choose their country.